Religion and Morality

 This view highlights the notion of divine righteousness.

-Problem: Is theological objectivism sufficient to base morality on God, as it does not depend on His will?
+Thought Question: Is objectivism sufficient to base morality on God, given that morality does not depend on His will?

 Thought Question: if you are a theist, which of the two previous positions do you adopt?